AnnaReese/Citidle/README.md

 - Interactive US map with Leaflet.js
 - Visual feedback showing all your guesses
-- Distance and direction hints for each guess
+- Distance hint for each guess
 - Progress saved locally — come back anytime
 - New puzzle daily at midnight Central Time